alexandrzavalii/focus-trap-js/README.md

 });
 ```

-The method `focusTrap` accepts two parameters, the `event` and `HTML element` in which you want to trap your focus.
+The method `focusTrap` accepts two parameters, the `event` and `HTML element` container in which you want to trap your focus.

 ## Usage in React